WesGrove/.mandarin/README.md

-Flash cards for written Chinese that cover the HSK1 through HSK6 grammar levels, organized by:
+Flash cards for written Chinese that cover the HSK1 through HSK6 grammar levels, built using Claude AI and organized by:
 - Rules/Index
 - Structure
 - Pinyin
 - Tones
 - Hanzi
 - Radicals
-Built using Claude AI.